ravetroll/JetCS/README.md

 # Netade
-## A Client Server database system utilising the ACE database engine
+## A Client Server database system utilising the Jet database engine
-The ACE database system utilised in Microsoft Access has extensive functionality but has known problems with corruption when used over poor network connections.
+The Jet database system utilised in Microsoft Access has extensive functionality but has known problems with corruption when used over poor network connections.
 When utilised on a single computer it is very solid and reliable.
 This leads the the conclusion that if it can be run on a single computer with a single server application dispatching and receiving the data, then the Jet database system can form the backend of a viable client server database.

 ## Why do this?
 There are large numbers of Jet databases that could be served via a client server arrangement rather than over a file share.
 The file can be made available by simply dropping it into the data path of Netade and configuring some login credentials.